cloud-elements/devportal/docs/guides/formulasC2/formula-instance.md

 To create a formula instance:

-1. Navigate to the the Formulas page.
+1. Navigate to the Formulas page.
 2. Hover over the element card, and then click **Create Instance**.
 3. Enter a name for the instance.
 4. Specify the Element Instance and Value variables: